williamcaseylucas/digital-hippo/README.md

 - export { handler as GET, handler as POST };
   - allows handler to recieve GET and POST requests
+- can destructure searchParams from server component or access from front end via useSearchParams()

 ## Mongodb